 The revisor's office is also authorized by other laws, customs, and rules to prepare bill comparisons, conference committee reports, committee and floor amendments, and other documents used by the senate and house of representatives in the legislative process.
-The Minnesota Revisor's Manual with Styles and Forms, which sets out in detail the law and method of bill drafting, is published periodically.
+The Minnesota Revisor's Manual with Styles and Forms, which sets out in detail the law and method of bill drafting, was republished in 2013.

 In 1980 the legislature charged the revisor with the responsibility of providing a drafting service for administrative rules and recompiling and publishing the administrative rules of the state agencies.
 The first publication of the recompiled rules occurred in 1983.
 The rules are published every other year and are supplemented periodically in pocket part format.
 The Minnesota Rules Drafting Manual, which sets out in detail the method of drafting administrative rules, is published periodically.
-Another publication, Rulemaking in Minnesota: a Guide, is also published periodically.
+Another publication, Rulemaking in Minnesota: a Guide, was republished in 2018.